Have you ever wondered how snakes feed their babies?

 This process of parenting is exhausting for an African python mother.

-From the time she is initially pregnant to the time her babies leave home, she won’t hunt or eat anything.
+From the time she is initially pregnant to when her babies leave home, she won’t hunt or eat anything.

 She could lose up to 40 percent of her body weight!

-She even turns black (African pythons are typically brown) to absorb more heat to keep her eggs warm.
+She even turns black (African pythons are typically brown) to absorb more heat to warm her eggs.

 The African python mother will coil around her eggs.